Robin Hood (2010 film)

-Robin Hood is a 2010 action film based on the Robin Hood legend, directed by Ridley Scott and starring Russell Crowe, Cate Blanchett, William Hurt, Mark Strong, Mark Addy, Oscar Isaac, Danny Huston, Eileen Atkins, and Max von Sydow.
+Robin Hood is a 2010 historical action-adventure film based on the Robin Hood legend, directed by Ridley Scott and starring Russell Crowe, Cate Blanchett, William Hurt, Mark Strong, Mark Addy, Oscar Isaac, Danny Huston, Eileen Atkins, and Max von Sydow.

 Development began on the project in January 2007 with Universal Pictures' purchase of a spec script by Ethan Reiff and Cyrus Voris which would see the film focus on a more prominent and sympathetic Sheriff of Nottingham.
 Casting Crowe in the title role, Ridley Scott was hired to direct later that same year.
 Rewrites delayed the film throughout 2008, with Brian Helgeland hired to rewrite the screenplay, which saw a refocus of the story to be about Robin Hood once again, abandoning the Nottingham angle entirely.
 Filming commenced in March 2009 throughout England and Wales.

 Robin Hood held its world premiere at the 2010 Cannes Film Festival the same day as its United Kingdom and Ireland releases.
 It was then released on 14 May 2010 in North America.
-The film received mixed reviews and grossed $321.7 million worldwide.
+The film received mixed reviews and grossed $321.7 million worldwide against a $155–237 million budget.

 Plot

-In 1199, Robin Longstride serves as a common archer in the army of King Richard the Lionheart.
+In AD 1199, Robin Longstride serves as a common archer in the army of King Richard the Lionheart.
 A veteran of Richard's crusade, he now takes part in the siege of Chalus Castle.
 Disillusioned and war-weary, he gives a frank but unflattering appraisal of the King's conduct when the King asks for it, and Robin and his comrades—archers Allan A'Dayle and Will Scarlett and soldier Little John—are locked in the stocks.

 After the King is killed during an attack on the castle, Robin and his comrades manage to free themselves and desert.
 They come across an ambush of the English royal guard by Godfrey, an English knight who has conspired with King Philip of France to assassinate King Richard.
-After chasing Godfrey away, Robin takes advantage of the situation impersonating the dead English knights to return to England.
+After chasing Godfrey away, Robin and his Merry Men take advantage of the situation by impersonating the dead English knights to return to England as they fear they will not be able to afford the passage during the ensuing retreat.
 Before they depart to sail across the Channel, he promises a dying knight, Sir Robert Loxley, to return his sword to his father in Nottingham.

 Awaking to find their ship arrived in the Thames estuary, Robin must continue to assume the identity of Loxley to inform the royal family of King Richard's death.
 He witnesses the coronation of King John, who orders the collection of harsh new taxes.
 William Marshal, the Lord Chancellor since the days of John's father, opposes the new taxes and is relieved of his position by John.
 The new king dispatches Godfrey to the North to collect the taxes—unaware that Godfrey will instead use French troops to stir up unrest and prepare for King Philip to invade England.
 In secret, spies working for Marshal follow Godfrey's men and learn of the planned invasion of England.